 My Experience with SEO Plugins has told me that once you choose an SEO plugin and start configuring it you should stay with it for at least 6 months, if you don’t feel you are satisfied with it’s performance switch plugin and give another 6 months to compare traffic difference.
 It takes around 20-30 days before various indexing and such will get factored, and you can see when I switched from All in One SEO Pack to Greg’s High Performance SEO from July 2010 – September 2010, you can see the Negative SEO Impact was tremendous!

 This graph shows you that I was averaging around 800-1000 visits per day until around August, then my traffic dropped by 70% to only about 180-200 visits per day, it remained this way until I switched back to using All in One SEO Pack in late September, and it took until Mid October for my blog traffic to start climbing again.
 You can see now my blog is back on top with averages of over 1200 visits per day but when looking at my Google Analytics from a yearly view, it is a huge decline in traffic for that 2 month period.
-This is why I don’t recommend Greg’s High Performance SEO Pack and I am hesitant to switch from All in One SEO Pack to any other WordPress plugin (Even though the Yoast plugin looks promising).
+This is why I don’t recommend Greg’s High Performance SEO Pack and I was hesitant to switch from All in One SEO Pack to any other WordPress plugin.
+I will report that after 6 months of using WordPress SEO by Yoast there was no traffic loss and everything was much smoother when migrating off of All in One SEO Pack.

 WordPress SEO